chzhuo158/NERS551_HW4/README.md

 ```
 python ./solvePKE_six.py
 ```
-solve the PKE with six group delay netron, the output is PKE_sol_six.out.
+solve the PKE with six group delay netron, the output is PKE_sol_mg.out.